learn-co-curriculum/dsc-recommendation-system-introduction/README.md

 ## Applications of Recommendation Systems

-Let’s understand what all recommendation systems can do for businesses:
+Let's understand what all recommendation systems can do for businesses:

 - Help in suggesting the merchants/items which a customer might be interested in after buying a product in a marketplace
 - Estimate profit & loss of many competing items and make recommendations to the customer (e.g. buying and selling stocks)